Skip to Content, Navigation, or Footer.

 “What separates us and has separated us all season long is our team talent, how our guys have played together and for each other all year,” Golden said.
 “Because of that, we can call each other national champions for the rest of our lives.”

-With thousands lining the streets of Gainesville on Monday, viewing amid the pouring rain, a program that should consistently dance among the powerhouses of college basketball rose to prominence again.
+With thousands lining the streets of Gainesville on Monday, viewing amid the pouring rain, a program that should consistently dance among the powerhouses of college basketball ascended to prominence again.
 A message was broadcast, ringing from the confetti-littered court of the Alamodome to the drenched rooftops back home:

 Florida basketball is back.